1414C/cwl/README.md

 A start has been requested for the EC2 instance and we can see that the instance state is now 'pending'.

 ![Testing Instance Running](https://github.com/1414C/cwl/raw/master/images/Lambda6.jpeg "Testing Instance Running") After a brief wait, the test event was triggered again and we can see that the test instance now has an instance-state of 'running'.
 This does not indicate that the instance is ready for business, but rather that the image has been started.
-Notice that the 'Reachability' of the instance is shown as 'initiallizing'.
-This status corresponds to the 'Status Checks' column in the EC2 instance overview in the EC2 dashboard.
+Notice that the 'Reachability' of the instance is shown as 'initializing  This status corresponds to the 'Status Checks' column in the EC2 instance overview in the EC2 dashboard.

 ![Testing Instance Running](https://github.com/1414C/cwl/raw/master/images/Lambda6.jpeg "Testing Instance Running") After another brief wait, the test event was triggered again and we can see that the test instance has a instance-state of 'running' and the 'reachability' and 'system-status' are reported as 'passed' and 'ok' respectively.
 The instance appears to be up and running.

-From here, we could excute other Lambda functions against the instance to do things like get its internal and external IP addresses, execute commands and call services etc.
+From here, we could execute other Lambda functions against the instance to do things like get its internal and external IP addresses, execute commands and call services etc.

 ## Cleaning up the function return parameters